 Working with Clang

-Clang binaries are automatically included in standalone toolchains created with the new tool.
+Clang binaries are automatically included in standalone toolchains.

 This operation also installs two wrapper scripts, named

 <install-dir>/bin.
 These scripts invoke the